Sansepolcrismo: Ideology

 Piazza San Sepolcro, a reunion commemorating the 1919 gathering with Mussolini with the Blackshirts.

 The historian Emilio Gentile uses the same expression, "fascist movement", a term already used by Il Popolo d'Italia in 1915 that defines a "new kind of association, the anti-party, formed by free spirits of militant politics rejecting the doctrinal and organizational constraints of a party".
 Mussolini's movement advocated a nationalist revolution to institute a government that brought the nation a new ruling class, one made up primarily by the "fighters" of World War I disappointed by the Vittoria Mutilata ("Mutilated Victory", a phrase attributed to Gabriele D'Annunzio), which was present to an extent across all parties.
 This was along with radical claims like Republicanism, anti-parliamentary ideas and anticlerical groups who wanted the government to move to the Italian Socialist Party.
 The immediate objective of the movement was fighting the irredentist claims concerning Fiume and Dalmatia and the Socialists in general (Bolsheviks), who were at the head of the strikes and labor unrest, often violent over the years 1919–1920, a period known as Biennio Rosso that affected much of Europe.
 Countering this activity was the rise of the phenomenon of rightwing paramilitary squads, the Squadrismo.

 The audience of the movement were first sought in members of the political left, who far from wanting to subvert the state, brought their own demands, and wanted to "socialize from the inside."
 The Fasci Italiani di Combattimento would serve to unite some of these different worlds: the leftwing interventionists, the Futurists, the former Arditi, the Italian republicans and revolutionary syndicalists.
 In fact, the majority of the Arditi corps supported the movement from beginning; to chair the meeting, there was the captain of the Arditi, Ferruccio Vecchi, and many other Fascist leaders such as Giuseppe Bottai and Mario Carli.

 On June 6, 1919, Il Popolo d'Italia published the Manifesto dei Fasci Italiani di Combattimento, the drafting of which had been done in close collaboration with Alceste De Ambris.
 It had several proposals for advanced political and social reform in the progressive sense, only some of which were accomplished during the Fascist regime (1922–1943), and later during the Italian Social Republic and the socialization of the economy under Fascism (Socializzazione dell'economia), they were not substantially implemented because of the war.
+Moreover, Fascism would undergo a rightwards shift as it would work with the Savoyard monarchy, the Roman Catholic Church and the conservatives in establishing a totalitarian one-party dictatorship.
+In particular, the political reforms foreseen in the manifesto - proportional representation in elections, women's suffrage, and lowering the voting age to 18 - were not realized by the Fascist regime, which sometimes even took measures contrary to them such as the Acerbo law, and would only be implemented decades after the fall of Mussolini by Italian Republic.